IBM/cbomkit/README.md

 #### Supported languages and libraries

+> [!WARNING]
+> Python scanning is currently unavailable due to an ongoing issue.
+We are actively investigating a solution.
+> Please monitor issue [#138](https://github.com/IBM/cbomkit/issues/138) for status updates.
+Python project scanning has been temporarily disabled.

 The current scanning capabilities of the CBOMkit are defined by the Sonar Cryptography Plugin's supported languages and cryptographic libraries: